awslabs/aws-fpga-app-notes/Using-PCIe-Write-Combining/README.md

 Finally, data being held in the WC buffer prior to being written is not guaranteed to be coherent.
 If a read is performed before the WC buffer is flushed, it may contain stale data.

-When BIU data are stored is not deterministic.
+When BIU data is stored it's not deterministic.
 Depending on the CPU version, it only contains a small number of BIU buffers (<=6).
 If another process accesses a different WC region, then a partially filled buffer may be flushed to make room.
 If an application must make sure that all writes are stored from the BIU, then it is the software's responsiblity to use a x86 SFENCE instruction or similar mechanism to force the writes.

 ## For Further Reading:
 The sysfs Filesystem